Arizona’s Pool League was

 We use a "the better you play

 the better it pays" format.
-We have a handicap system based on
+We use our own rating system

-the Arizona Pool Leagues hope you enjoy your time with us and
+Pool League hope you enjoy your time with us and look forward to

 THE LEAGUE OPERATOR